 Poseidon moved around a bit and then appeared in a garden at Viva Energy’s Birkenhead Bitumen Centre on Wills Street in Birkenhead.

 No one knows where Poseidon could end up next.
 This proves that the Greek Gods are rock solid.

-Anteros – This is a cast of the famous Anteros figure which stands in the centre of London’s Piccadilly Circus.
+Anteros – This is a cast of the famous Anteros figure which can be seen at the center of London’s Piccadilly Circus.

-It is owned by the Art Gallery of South Australia and was at one time located in a prime position in the Elder Wing.
+The Art Gallery of South Australia owns it and at one time Anteros was located in a prime position in the Elder Wing.

 If you don’t know who Anteros is (no he isn’t Eros), you can find out a little bit about him in another post: EROS: Greek God of Love (Roman name: CUPID).

-Pan fountain – You can find Pan playing his Pan pipes while water is flowing through them at this special fountain in Veale Gardens, right next to Adelaide’s South Terrace.
+Pan fountain – You can find Pan playing his Pan pipes while water is flowing through the musical instrument at this special fountain in Veale Gardens, next to Adelaide’s South Terrace.